bnb-chain/bnb-chain.github.io/docs/BSC-fast-node.md

 3. Download snapshot

-Download latest snapshot from [Download site](https://github.com/bnb-chain/bsc-snapshots) Follow the guide to structure the files.
+  Download latest snapshot from [here](https://github.com/bnb-chain/bsc-snapshots).

+  Follow the guide to structure the files.

 4. Prune all trie data